gcallah/BookReviews/mitchell.md

 In his conclusion Mitchell makes a number of recommendations for how to move towards a situation in which productive property is widely owned.
-Here, I find myself agreeing with many of Mitchell's suggestions, in that I think they are good ideas, but simultaneously thinking "this does not have a snowball's chance in hell of going anywhere."
+Here, I find myself agreeing with many of Mitchell's suggestions, in that I believe they are good ideas, but simultaneously thinking "this does not have a snowball's chance in hell of going anywhere."
 For example, consider his proposal that, to encourage entrepreneurship, "Excessive regulations that